Linen is a Fabric that can accelerate and rejuvenate the body.

 Additionally, there are concerns about skin sensitivity and the possibility of polyester trapping moisture against the skin, creating a breeding ground for bacteria.

-Regular dyed and treated cotton has a frequency of 40m.
+Regular dyed and treated cotton has a frequency of 40 angstroms.
 Which is better than synthetic and other more chemically treated fabrics in their manufacturing processes but is still less than a healthy human body frequency.
 Because cotton is exempt from most of the regulations that govern food, the consumer does not know how many times it has been sprayed with pesticides, insecticides, and herbicides before being harvested.
 All of these have residues and without proper cleaning can be absorbed through your skin.
 If purchasing cotton, even 100% cotton garments, a wonderful way to remove that residue is to off gas your clothes before wearing them.
 By placing them outside, preferably in direct sunlight for a day allows the volatile organic compounds or VOCs to dissipate naturally.

-Organic Cotton has a frequency of 100m, which depends on the health of the human body can be a neutral or healing fabric.
+Organic Cotton has a frequency of 100 angstroms, which depends on the health of the human body can be a neutral or healing fabric.
 Because of the process of organic farming, the cotton has not been sprayed with synthetic pesticides, only natural options that may still leave some residue but with a few hours of off gassing is a much better choice than traditional cotton garments.
 There has not been a test for Hemp, but most specialists agree it would be in the same range as organic cotton.

 When we understand the vibrational qualities of the world around us it is easier to assume that these vibrations, or frequencies, have positive and negative effects on our health.
 So, the higher frequencies of linen and wool bring energy to the human body and support the body's natural healing process.